-7.1.2.
-Ability grouping in physical education classes.
-This section does not prohibit grouping of students in physical education classes and activities by ability as assessed by objective standards of individual performance developed and applied without regard to sex.

-7.1.3.
-Human sexuality classes.
-Classes or portions of classes that deal primarily with human sexuality may be conducted in separate sessions for boys and girls.

-7.1.4.
-Choruses.
-The district may make requirements based on vocal range or quality that may result in a chorus or choruses of one or predominantly one sex.

-7.2.
-Classes and Extracurricular Activities.
-The district may provide nonvocational singlesex classes or extracurricular activities as permitted by 34 C.F.R. part 106.

-8. Athletics.
-It is the policy of the district that no person shall, on the basis of sex, be excluded from participation in, be denied the benefits of, be treated differently from another person or otherwise be discriminated against in any interscholastic, club, or intramural athletics offered by the district, and that the district will not provide any such athletics separately on such basis.

-8.1.
-Separate Teams.
-Notwithstanding the foregoing paragraph, the district may operate or sponsor separate teams for members of each sex where selection for such teams is based upon competitive skill or the activity involved is a contact sport.
+- 7.7.2 Ability grouping in physical education classes.
+This section does not prohibit grouping of students in physical education classes and activities by ability as assessed by objective standards of individual performance developed and applied without regard to sex. - 7.7.3 Human sexuality classes.
+Classes or portions of classes that deal primarily with human sexuality may be conducted in separate sessions for boys and girls. - 7.7.4 Choruses.
+The district may make requirements based on vocal range or quality that may result in a chorus or choruses of one or predominantly one sex. - 7.8 Classes and Extracurricular Activities.
+The district may provide nonvocational single-sex classes or extracurricular activities as permitted by 34 C.F.R. part 106. - 8 Athletics.
+It is the policy of the district that no person shall, on the basis of sex, be excluded from participation in, be denied the benefits of, be treated differently from another person or otherwise be discriminated against in any interscholastic, club, or intramural athletics offered by the district, and that the district will not provide any such athletics separately on such basis. - 8.7 Separate Teams.
+Notwithstanding the foregoing paragraph, the district may operate or sponsor separate teams for members of each sex where selection for such teams is based upon competitive skill or the activity involved is a contact sport. - 8.8 Equal opportunity.

-8.2.
-Equal opportunity.
 The district will provide equal athletic opportunity for members of both sexes.
 Unequal aggregate expenditures for members of each sex or unequal expenditures for male and female teams will not constitute noncompliance with this section.

-9. Certain Different Treatment on the Basis of Sex Permitted.
+9 Certain Different Treatment on the Basis of Sex Permitted.
 Nothing herein shall be construed to prohibit the district from treating persons differently on the basis of sex as permitted by Title IX or 34 C.F.R. part 106.
 For example, and without limiting the foregoing, the district may provide separate toilet, locker room, and shower facilities on the basis of sex, but such facilities provided for students of one sex shall be comparable to such facilities provided for students of the other sex.

-10. Retaliation Prohibited.
+10 Retaliation Prohibited.
 Neither the district nor any other person may intimidate, threaten, coerce, or discriminate against any individual for the purpose of interfering with any right or privilege secured by Title IX, 34 C.F.R. part 106, or this policy, or because the individual has made a report or complaint, testified, assisted, or participated or refused to participate in any manner in an investigation, proceeding, or hearing under this policy.
-The district will keep confidential the identity of any individual who has made a report or complaint of sex discrimination, including any individual who has made a report or filed a formal complaint of sexual harassment, any complainant, any individual who has been reported to be the perpetrator of sex discrimination, any respondent, and any witness, except as may be permitted by the FERPA statute, 20 U.S.C.1232g, or FERPA regulations, 34 C.F.R. part 99, or as required by law, or to carry out the purposes of 34 C.F.R. part 106, including the conduct of any investigation, hearing, or judicial proceeding arising thereunder.
+The district will keep confidential the identity of any individual who has made a report or complaint of sexual harassment, any complainant, any individual who has been reported to be the perpetrator of sex discrimination, any respondent, and any witness, except as may be permitted by the FERPA statute, 20 U.S.C. § 1232g, or FERPA regulations, 34 C.F.R. part 99, or as required by law, or to carry out the purposes of 34 C.F.R. part 106, including the conduct of any investigation, hearing, or judicial proceeding arising thereunder.
 Complaints alleging retaliation may be filed according to shall be addressed pursuant to Board Policy 2006 (Complaint Procedure).

-10.1.
-Specific Circumstances.
+10.7 Specific Circumstances.